Ali Hassan Mwinyi: Corruption

 During the years of Julius Nyerere's presidency, corruption was viewed as a sort of oppression that undermined Tanzania's egalitarian values.
 But, reports of corruption increased along with the state's economic influence.
-Under Mwinyi's presidency, corrupt practices worsened under his economically liberal policies.
+During Mwinyi's presidency, corrupt practices worsened under his economically liberal policies.
 It became so endemic that some donors froze aid in 1994 in response.
-During the first multi-party election in 1995, the opposition parties used the people's resentments towards the ongoing corruption as political fuel.
-However, the CCM candidate Benjamin Mkapa was also able to use corruption in his favor, as he was viewed as untainted by any of the corruption scandals that marred the Mwinyi administration.
+During Tanazania's multi-party election in 1995, the opposition parties used the people's resentments towards the ongoing corruption as political fuel.
+The CCM candidate Benjamin Mkapa was also able to use corruption in his favor, as he was viewed as untainted by any of the corruption scandals that marred the Mwinyi administration.

-1993 Chavda Scandal
+1993 Chavda scandal

-Brothers and well-known businessmen V.G.
+Brothers and businessmen V.G.
 Chavda and P.G.
 Chavda received a $3.5 million loan from a debt conversion program (DCP) in 1993.
-They promised to use these funds to revamp rundown plantations in Tanga.
+They promised to use these funds to revamp rundown plantations in the Tanga Region.
 This included upgrading worker housing, repairing old machines, and replanting farmland.
 They claimed their projects would create 1,400 jobs and would generate $42 million in foreign exchange money.
 In reality, they had diverted the funds outside of the country through the purchase of fake machines and parts.
 It was later uncovered that high-ranking politicians had covered for them, including the Minister for Home Affairs, Augustine Mrema.
 They were able to evade prosecution.

 Mohamed Enterprises

 In early 1995, the well-known company Mohamed Enterprises was accused of allegedly distributing food that was unfit for consumption.
-Mrema claimed he would punish the company, but was demoted to Minister of Youth and Culture before he could take action.
+Augustino Mrema claimed he would punish the company, but was demoted to Minister of Youth and Culture before he could take action.
 He criticized Mwinyi's administration for tolerating high levels of corruption and being complicit about anti-corruption enforcement.
 He was then removed from the cabinet, and later became a candidate for one of the opposition parties, NCCR-Mageuzi.

-Views on Apartheid
+Views on apartheid

-In a 1989 interview when asked about his views regarding Apartheid, Mwinyi advocated for tough, comprehensive sanctions to be carried out against South Africa.
+In a 1989 interview when asked about his views regarding apartheid, Mwinyi advocated for tough, comprehensive sanctions to be carried out against South Africa.
 He also called for Western nations to assist "frontline states" in dealing with any destabilization attempts made by the South African government against those who oppose them.
-Mwinyi said that practicing these measures concurrently would help to dismantle Apartheid.
-He called the Reagan administration's hesitance to enact tougher sanctions a "stumbling block," and expressed his hope that future American leaders would take more action against South Africa's regime.
+He said that practicing these measures concurrently would help to dismantle apartheid.
+He called the Reagan administration's hesitance to enact tougher sanctions a "stumbling block", and expressed his hope that future U.S. leaders would take more action against South Africa's regime.

-Personal life
+Personal life and death

-Ali Hassan Mwinyi married Siti Mwinyi in 1960, with whom he has six sons and six daughters.
-In retirement, Ali Hassan Mwinyi has stayed out of the limelight and continues to live in Dar es Salaam.
+Ali Hassan Mwinyi married Siti Mwinyi in 1960, with whom he had six sons and six daughters.
+In retirement, he stayed out of the limelight and continued to live in Dar es Salaam.
+He released his memoir, Mzee Rukhsa: The Journey of My Life, in 2021.

+In November 2023, Mwinyi was hospitalized for a chest illness.
+He died of lung cancer at Mzena hospital in Dar es Salaam, on 29 February 2024, at the age of 98.